Keeping pharmacy profile information up-to-date

 ODS code

-Community Pharmacy England strongly recommends that pharmacy contractors planning ODS changes work through all of the change of circumstance guide/checklist.
+Community Pharmacy England strongly recommends pharmacy owners planning ODS changes use the pharmacy change of circumstance guide/checklist.

 See also: ODS codes.